inHandy/DNA-Sequence-Assembly/README.md

 # Project: DNA-Sequence-Assembly

 An interesting project in which data structures as well as a De bruijn Graph are used to create and assemble DNA sequences from large files efficiently.

-## Getting Started

-Some knowledge about the De Bruijn Graph and DNA sequencing is required.

 ## Overview

-A hash map is used to store the k-mers (sequences of k DNA strands), using a hashing function specific to this use case.
+A De Bruijn Graph stored inside a hash map is used to contain the given k-mers (sequences of k DNA strands), indexed by a hashing function specific to this use case.

-By combining common sequences, it becomes more efficient to conduct operations on the data contained in large file, as with the depth first search.
+Includes a Depth-First search method that generates contigs.
+For longer contigs, it's recommended to choose a smaller k-mer size .

 ## Future Objectives

-- Refactor and add the existing Unit Tests to GitHub.
+- Refactor and add Unit Tests.
-- Test different hashing functions.
+- Test different hashing functions for further performance gains.